 The glossary

-Planning terms are often rooted in the administrative and planning culture of a particular country and cannot be straightforwardly translated.
+Planning terms are often deeply embedded in the administrative and planning culture of a specific country, making direct translation challenging.

-The definitions used are based on those found in the national glossary for Germany, which was elaborated in the framework of the BSR INTERREG III B project COMMIN.
+The definitions are based on the national glossary for Germany, developed as part of the BSR INTERREG III B project COMMIN.

 Click here to perform a search based on the English term.